OSS-NORUS/Apache-License-2-norus/README.md

-# <NAME>-NORUS License
+# Apache-License-2.0-NORUS License

-> <NAME> license with additional text to prohibit use by people and organizations support Russia's war against Ukraine.
+> Apache-License-2.0 with additional text to prohibit use by people and organizations support Russia's war against Ukraine.

 ### [READ LICENSE TEXT](./LICENSE)

 ---

-Additions to the <NAME> license to prohibit use by people and organizations supporting Russia's war against Ukraine:
+Additions to the Apache-License-2.0 to prohibit use by people and organizations supporting Russia's war against Ukraine:

 ```
 The following conditions must be met by any person or organization obtaining a copy of this